dockstore/dockstore-ui/app/docs/markdown/blog.md

 # News and Events

-## July 5, 2017 - Dockstore 1.2.5
+## July 11, 2017 - Dockstore 1.2.5

-Visit our [https://discuss.dockstore.org/](new forum).
+Visit our [new forum](https://discuss.dockstore.org/).
 Discuss tools, tooling, bioinformatics cloud computing, etc. This will replace both the private OICR-based mailing list and the Disqus integration that we've been using to provide discussion and commenting on tools respectively.

 Additionally, our hotfix release (with a few hidden features to be formally released later) includes fixes for the following: